-This is an update regarding recent developments related to the meningitis (meningococcal disease) outbreak at Princeton University, and an opportunity to provide you with information designed to help you stay healthy.
+We would like to update you regarding recent developments related to meningitis (meningococcal disease) cases reported at Princeton and Drexel Universities.
 Please note that there have been no cases of meningitis reported on either of Rider’s Lawrenceville or Princeton (Westminster Choir College) campuses.

 What are the symptoms of meningitis?

 Meningitis (meningococcal disease) is a severe infection of the blood or the meninges, the covering of the brain and spinal cord.
 It is caused by a bacterium (germ) called Neisseria meningitides.

 • body aches

 • sensitivity to light

 Left untreated, the disease can progress rapidly, often within hours of the first symptoms, and can lead to shock, death or serious complications, including hearing loss, brain damage, kidney disease or limb amputations.